jbruce12000/kiln-stats/README.md

 ./go
 ```

-produces pdf with a few graphs and a report>
+produces pdf with a few graphs and a report.